pgeu/pgeu-system/docs/confreg/wiki.md

 non-registered attendees not supported).

 Public edit
 : If all *registered* attendees can edit this page.
+Permission to edit implies permission to view.

 History
 : If attendees that have permissions to view the page (through it